Last updated on December 6th, 2025

 1. Stopping in the Middle of the Road

-Iceland’s landscapes are breathtaking, but never stop your car on the road for photos—it’s illegal and dangerous.
-Instead:
+Icelandโs landscapes are breathtaking, but never stop your car on the road for photosโitโs illegal and dangerous.
+Also, consider booking a ride with DayTrip so you can sit back, relax, and safely enjoy the views while someone else drives you.
+In addition:

 - Park safely before exploring